11 Things I Still Buy In Plastic

 2. Plant-based milk

 I try to make my plant milk at home (now it’s even easier since I got a Plant milk machine), but honestly, the homemade milk doesn’t work that well with coffee.
-That’s why I sometimes still buy it for my coffee.
+That’s why I still buy it for my coffee.

-(if you have tips on how to make plant milk non-slimy, and non-watery, please share them in the comments!)
+(if you have tips on how to make plant milk non-slimy and non-watery, please share them in the comments)

 Additionally, I don’t have the time or equipment to DIY homemade milk if I travel somewhere, so I buy Tetra Paks.